 I’m bringing up the weight issue here because ever since I did a speaking engagement on this issue, the feedback has been amazing.
 It spoke to so many and I’m glad I put aside my embarrassment of talking about it and was honest with a large audience.

 As for my weight loss journey, things are going well — slow and steady.
 I’m making progress and feeling good when I have some solid success, I will share details with you.

 9. When I have a big success (like a huge cycling win) I have this weird tinge of guilt thinking I don’t totally deserve it – or I struggle with thoughts that it will all go away.

-I know it’s about not feeling like I am enough, and let me tell you, it used to be a whole lot worse, but I’m really working on this one because I hate feeling that way.
+I know it’s about feeling like I’m not enough, and let me tell you, it used to be a whole lot worse, but I’m really working on this one because I hate feeling that way.
 Recently I had an amazing successful race and that weird guilt feeling came up for me, but I was able to kill the flame quickly by reminding myself I did deserve it and I am worthy of success.
 Progress, not perfection, right?